integrativemodeling/26S-PIPs/README.md

 # 26S-PIPs

-The modeling.py script demonstrates the use of IMP and PMI in the modeling of the 26S proteasome - UBLCP1 complex, using chemical crosslinking and comperative modeling.
+The modeling.py script demonstrates the use of [IMP](https://integrativemodeling.org) and [PMI](https://github.com/salilab/pmi) in the modeling of the 26S proteasome - UBLCP1 complex, using chemical crosslinking and comparative modeling.

 The modeling protocol will work with a default build of IMP.